William-Itotia/Phase-3-DSC-SYR/README.md

 ### Business Understanding

 SyriaTel, a telecommunications company, is facing customer churn issues.
 Customer churn, the act of customers discontinuing services, is a critical problem impacting revenue.
-The Chief Marketing Officer aims gain insight from us to predict and reduce churn rates to enhance customer loyalty and revenue growth.
+The Chief Marketing Officer aims to gain insight from us to predict and reduce churn rates to enhance customer loyalty and revenue growth.

 ## Business Problem